jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 ## Send Noods
-While working from Home during the Pandemic I had some times to experiment during my lunch break to try and make something quick that is still tasty.
+While working from Home during the Pandemic I had some time to experiment during my lunch break to try and make something quick that is still tasty.
 Prep these ingredients ahead of time for extra time savings!

 <details>